Zacharyprime/KIPR-Wifi-Testing-Utility/README.md

 6. Enter how many Wallabies you'd like to test
 7. Enter their Serial Numbers
 8. Enter how many times you'd like to powercycle (turn off and on) the Wallabies.

+**getPassword.py**
+This program calculates and returns the password of any wallaby given a serial number.

+Run this command:
+python getPassword.py 0000

+Replace 0000 with the serial number you'd like to know the password of.